mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 provides excellent repair facilities.

-There is no standard design for a Class B starport but the downport usually spans an area of at least one square kilometre and may well include a range of underground areas.
+There is no standard design for a Class B starport but the downport usually spans an area of at least one square kilometer and may well include a range of underground areas.
 Around this a startown will almost certainly have sprung-up, covering an area that is at least as large as the port itself.